-(11) Upon completion of each period of training in an approved Vocational School, an apprentice will be required to pass examinations set by the Industry Training Authority (ITA).
+11. Upon completion of each period of training in an approved Vocational School, an apprentice will be required to pass examinations set by the Industrial Training Association (ITA).
 Practical examinations shall be confined to the area of training received

-In the event of failure to pass examinations, the apprentice shall be required to undergo a period of re-training on subject material specified by the Industry Training Authority (ITA) authorities and will be required to be re-examined within twelve (12) months.
-Failure to pass the second examination will result in a review of his position by the Joint Apprenticeship Committee and could result in his removal from the program.
+In the event of failure to pass examinations, the apprentice shall be required to undergo a period of re-training on subject material specified by the Industrial Training Association (ITA) authorities and will be required to be re-examined within twelve (12) months.
+Failure to pass the second examination will result in a review of their position by the Joint Apprenticeship Committee and could result in their removal from the program.
 Employees who are removed from the program will be offered an entry job in keeping with their plant seniority.

-- (12) (a) Successful applicants will be assigned to a specific trade as a probationer for a two (2) month period.
-During the probationary period he shall receive the first year apprentice rate. - (b) During each year of apprenticeship, he shall work at the trade and attend vocational school as required by the regulations pursuant to the Apprenticeship Act.
+- 12. (a) Successful applicants will be assigned to a specific trade as a probationer for a two (2) month period.
+During the probationary period they shall receive the first year apprentice rate. - (b) During each year of apprenticeship, they shall work at the trade and attend vocational school as required by the regulations pursuant to the Apprenticeship Act. - (c) Upon the successful completion of their term of apprenticeship and receipt of their Certificate of Apprenticeship, issued by the Provincial Apprenticeship Committee, the Apprentice shall be designated as a certified journeyperson at the regular hourly rate for "A" Mechanics. - (d) If any of the aforementioned work periods are exceeded due to the unavailability of vocational school facilities, such extra time will be credited to the apprentice in succeeding training requirements.
+Also, the apprentice's rate shall be adjusted retroactively to the commencement of the scheduled year providing they successfully pass the examinations.
+Retroactivity will not apply where retesting is necessary.

-- (c) Upon the successful completion of his term of apprenticeship and receipt of his Certificate of Apprenticeship, issued by the Provincial Apprenticeship Committee, the Apprentice shall be designated as a certified journeyman at the regular hourly rate for "A" Mechanics - (d) If any of the aforementioned work periods are exceeded due to the unavailability of vocational school facilities, such extra time will be credited to the apprentice in succeeding training requirements.
-Also, the apprentice's rate shall be adjusted retroactively to the commencement of the scheduled year providing he successfully passes the examinations.
-Retroactivity will not apply where retesting is necessary. - (e) For trades exceeding four (4) years, the following shall be in addition to the above.
-On successful completion of the fourth period of training at the vocational school, and having spent twelve (12) months as a fourth year apprentice, he shall be reclassified and paid the fifth year apprentice rate which is equivalent to the "A" Mechanic rate for the following twelve (12) months.
-On completion of the final period at the vocational school the fifth year apprentice shall write his final examination set by the Industry Training Authority (ITA) and, upon becoming certified, shall be designated as a certified journeyman at the regular hourly rate for "A" Mechanics. - (13) Wherever reference is made to a year (or twelve (12) months) as an apprentice, it shall mean a period of not less than 1600 hours worked, the said period to include time spent at the vocational school.
+- (e) For trades exceeding four (4) years, the following shall be in addition to the above.
+On successful completion of the fourth period of training at the vocational school, and having spent twelve (12) months as a fourth year apprentice, they shall be reclassified and paid the fifth year apprentice rate which is equivalent to the "A" Mechanic rate for the following twelve (12) months.
+On completion of the final period at the vocational school the fifth year apprentice shall write their final examination set by the Industrial Training Association (ITA) and, upon becoming certified, shall be designated as a certified journeyperson at the regular hourly rate for "A" Mechanics. - 13.
+Wherever reference is made to a year (or twelve (12) months) as an apprentice, it shall mean a period of not less than 1600 hours worked, the said period to include time spent at the vocational school.